 Why is that?
 Why would they be drawn to us?

 Because we gave them a gift with our words.
 We gave them a part of our heart and we are trusting them with it.
 A true friend will take those deep words and accept us and pray for us.

 The purpose in a man’s heart is like deep water, but a man of understanding will draw it out.

 Being a true friend, a godly friend, a trusted friend, means we will take the time and ask the questions that will draw out the “deep waters” from the heart.
 It takes time.
-It take a humble spirit.
-And it take acceptance.
+It takes a humble spirit.
+And it takes acceptance.

 Who are the TRUE friends in your life – those two or three people that you can share EVERYTHING with and know that you will not get a sermon back?
 Who are those friends that will ACCEPT you NO MATTER WHAT YOU SAY or CONFESS?
 I hope you have them in your life; and what’s more, I hope you are sharing the deep waters of your heart with them – it is your gift of words to them.
 Take time this week to schedule a lunch with your friends to share with them your hurts, struggles, and sinfulness – then experience God’s grace as you share with those friends.